| Home | Article Library | Fish Index | Tank Setups | Forum | Site Map | Site Search | Links |

 |

-| Scientific name | Labidochromis caeruleus | |
+Scientific name: | Labidochromis caeruleus |

-| Synonyms | ||
+Synonyms: | (none) |

-| Size | 4" (10cm) | |
+Size: | 4" (10cm) |

-| Origin | Lake Malawi, East Africa | |
+Origin: | Lake Malawi, East Africa |

-| Tank setup | Typical rocky Malawi tank | |
+Tank setup: | Typical rocky Malawi tank |

-| Compatibility | Combine with other mbuna species, not overly aggressive. | |
+Compatibility: | Combine with other mbuna species, not overly aggressive. |

-| Temperature | 23-28oC (73-82oF) | |
+Temperature: | 23-28oC (73-82oF) |

-| Water chemistry | Hard and alkaline: pH 7.6-8.6 ; GH 7 plus ; KH 10-12 | |
+Water chemistry: | Hard and alkaline: pH 7.6-8.6 ; GH 7 plus ; KH 10-12 ideally, but at least 5-6. |

-| Feeding | Small crustaceans and insect larvae, will accept most aquarium foods.
-More omnivorous than many mbuna, but the diet should still include a strong vegetable component. | |
+Feeding: | Small crustaceans and insect larvae, will accept most aquarium foods.
+More omnivorous than

-| Sexing | There is no obvious colour difference between males and females, but males may show more black on the fins, particularly the ventral fins.
-They may also exhibit a brownish patch in the area between the eye and mouth. | |
+duller in colour, as well as exhibiting less black on the fins.
+Males may also exhibit a brownish patch in the area between the eye and mouth. |

-| Breeding | Mouthbrooder.
-There is no defined territory for spawning. | |
+Breeding: | Mouthbrooder.
+There is no defined territory for spawning. |

-| Comments | Probably one of the most commonly kept and easily recognized of the Malawi mbuna.
-This species is not overly aggressive, and should mix well with other low to medium aggression mbuna. | |
+One of the most commonly kept and easily recognized of the Malawi mbuna.
+This species is not overly aggressive,

 See also the Malawi mbuna section for more detailed info on keeping and breeding the Malawi mbuna cichlids.